 - Finish with the moisturizer of your choice

 AHAs are photoreactive, meaning that they should only be applied at night.
 However, if you’re applying an AHA as part of your routine, don’t forget the sunscreen!
 AHAs increase your skin’s photosensitivity, meaning that you’ll be far more likely to burn than you would normally—damaging all those freshly revealed skin cells.

 Because the skin is so much more susceptible to sun damage when AHA is part of your routine, we highly recommend picking a sunscreen that’s stable.
 This means the UV filters used in a formula don’t break down or degrade when exposed to light.

 Which sunscreens are stable?
 Those that include physical sunblocks, such as titanium dioxide or zinc oxide.

 While physical sunscreens might bring to mind those sticks of white zinc mom used to smear on your face before heading to the beach, rest assured that formulas have come a long way in the last decade.

-My personal favorite physical sunblock is made by EltaMD, which was recommended by my dermatologist for use with AHA products.
+My personal favorite physical sunblock is EltaMD UV Clear Broad-Spectrum SPF 46, which was recommended by my dermatologist for use with AHA products.
 The brand offers both clear and tinted formulas.
 Those with normal or oily skin might find that it’s a bit heavy, especially in a humid climate.
 However, that sure beats a sunblock that makes you look like Casper.